 FOR IMMEDIATE RELEASE

-The Charbonneau Arts Association is an all-volunteer organization.
-Except for administrative and event costs, all donations and festival proceeds go directly to support public art education.
-Our mission is to provide a venue for the appreciation and promotion of visual arts and other fine arts, create opportunity for local public high school students to exhibit and demonstrate their art.
-As a 501(c)(3) non-profit organization, all proceeds from our annual Charbonneau Arts Festival are donated to the art programs at Wilsonville and Canby High Schools.
-Donor information is not shared with or sold to any outside organization.
-Federal ID# 47-4653404
+Charbonneau Arts is a 501(c)(3) non-profit organization whose mission is to provide a venue for the appreciation and promotion of visual arts, music, and other fine arts, create opportunity for local public high school students to exhibit and demonstrate their art and provide ongoing support for the public-school arts programs in the Wilsonville and Canby areas of Clackamas County.
+All proceeds from the Charbonneau Festival of the Arts are donated to the arts programs at Wilsonville and Canby High Schools.